Sam Makad

 For context, this might include:

-It’s important to discover flaws before they cause major incidents, such as stolen data or a cyber breach.
-They have to be found early as well because the more time passes, the larger the damage and cost for affected companies.
+It’s essential to identify flaws before they lead to major incidents, such as stolen data or a cyber breach.
+They must be identified early as well, because the longer the time passes, the greater the damage and cost to affected companies.

 Uncover flaws in your systems by testing the security you already have.
-You can do that with manual penetration testing or automated solutions such as Breach and Attack Simulation (BAS).
+You can achieve this with manual penetration testing or automated solutions, such as Breach and Attack Simulation (BAS).

 Testing will confirm if your organization is ready for new attacks depicted in the MITRE ATT&CK Framework and well-known hacking methods.